Creative Recording and Editing Techniques in Music Production

 Take Audio and Recording Fundamentals and Mixing Techniques self-assessments to check your readiness for this material.

-Creative Recording and Editing Techniques is a practical, in-depth study of essential and creative recording techniques as well as an exploration of advanced audio editing techniques and considerations.
+Creative Recording and Editing Techniques in Music Production is a practical, in-depth study of essential and creative recording techniques as well as an exploration of advanced audio editing techniques and considerations.
 You will learn to maximize the emotional impact of recordings by focusing on the music-driven intersection of the technical and creative skills necessary to achieve professional sounding recordings in any setting, from professional recording environments, to portable studios with minimal gear.
 You will learn core and creative editing techniques meant to expand, repair, and maximize the emotional potential of any recording.
 You will also envision detailed aural objectives and expand your recording vocabulary and expertise in order to determine frequency, dynamic, spatial, ensemble, and arrangement choices in recordings.

 Read More

-Upon completion of this course, you will be able to:
+By the end of this course, you will be able to:

 Read Less